javendzk/Abscan-Iot-Project/README.md

 8. If it shows "Connecting ....----....." on output monitor, hold RST Pushbutton for 2s
 9. Flashing is completed if it outputs "Hard Resetting Via RTS Pin"

-## Uploading Code to Arduino UNO R3
+## Deploying Gscripts & Spreadsheets
 1. Imitate the cable connection shown in the provided connection diagram
 2. GND and VCC wiring is completely configurable.
 Just make sure the connection is exact
 3. Open `abscan_arduino_code.ino` on Arduino IDE